humanwhocodes/humanwhocodes.com/src/pages/_posts/2009-12-08-computer-science-in-javascript-base64-encoding.md

 ## How does it work?

 Base64 encoding works directly on the underlying binary representation of data.
-You don&#8217;t really base64 encode strings, you base64 encode the bytes representing the characters that make up strings.
+You don't really base64 encode strings, you base64 encode the bytes representing the characters that make up strings.
 Each character in the string is represented by a single 8-bit byte; each character in a base64-encoded string is made up of just 6 bits.
 Base64 encoding is really nothing more than performing this conversion.

 There are 65 possible characters in the base64 alphabet: the letters A through Z, a through z, the numbers 0 through 9, the plus sign (+) and the slash (/).
 The 65th character is the equals sign (=) and that is used to indicate padding (discussed later).
 The 6-bit number 0 therefore is represented by the letter A in a base64-encoded string, the 6-bit number 1 is represented by B, and so on.

-In order to base64 encode data, you need at least 24 bits (the smallest number that&#8217;s equally divisible by 6 and 8), so any three-character ASCII sequence can cleanly be encoded in base64.
+In order to base64 encode data, you need at least 24 bits (the smallest number that's equally divisible by 6 and 8), so any three-character ASCII sequence can cleanly be encoded in base64.
 Consider the string &#8220;hat&#8221;.
 The letter &#8220;h&#8221; is represented by 104 or 01101000 in binary, &#8220;a&#8221; is 97 or 01100001, and &#8220;t&#8221; is 116 or 01110100.
 If you put together, you end up with:

     01101000-01100001-01110100